doctrine/dbal/UPGRADE.md

 # Upgrade to 5.0

+## BC BREAK: changes in `AbstractPlatform` constructor

+The `AbstractPlatform` class constructor is now `protected` and requires an `UnquotedIdentifierFolding` instance as its first parameter.

 ## BC BREAK: Primary key constraint no longer created for auto-increment columns on Oracle

 The primary key constraint is no longer automatically created for auto-increment columns on Oracle.
 If a primary key